MAKE AN IMPACT

 The privacy of donors, prospective donors, website visitors, and members of the general public is important to JCFB.
 To update personal information or ask questions about our privacy statement, contact us at 541-479-5556 or email@example.com

 One of the best ways to get involved is to host a food drive!
-Food drives account for around 25% of the food that we distribute and that food is raised locally in our communities in Josephine County.
+Food drives in Josephine County account for around 25% of the food that we distribute.

 Food drives come in all shapes and sizes.
-There are no minimum requirements to organize one.
-All food drives help the cause and all food drives are appreciated.
-Here are several ways to help you generate creative ways to collect food.
+All food drives are appreciated and move our cause forward.
+Below are several suggestions to help you generate creative ways to collect food.

-Hold a Party or Event - Discount the admission price with donated cans of food.
+Hold a Party or Event - Set a goal for how much money you want to raise or amount of food you collect.
+Discount the admission price with donated cans of food.

 Advertising a Raffle or Prize - Offer an additional ticket entry for every time someone brought food to your drive.

-Competition and Challenges - Having a friendly competition between departments or a challenge with other businesses similar to your own can create a “buzz” in the media.
+Competition and Challenges - Create friendly competition between work groups, or challenge other businesses to create media “buzz."

-Have a “special” event - A walk-a-thon or another activity where you have sponsors that back you financially to fund food purchases - win or lose, the benefits are for hungry families.
+Host a “special” event - Walk-a-thons and other activities where you have sponsors that back you financially can yield great results - win or lose, the benefits are for hungry families.

-Organizations and “public” areas - Organize food drives in your workplace, church, school, stores, and high traffic areas are helpful.
+Organizations and “public” areas - Organize food drives in your workplace, church, school, stores, and high traffic areas.

-Tell the media about your event - If you are having a community event, tell the local papers, radio stations, and service clubs.
-Get them involved if you can.
+Tell the media about your event - Tell the local papers, radio stations, and service clubs about your community event.
 Many will provide PSA announcements for you.